History of Christianity in Mizoram: Initial missionary endeavours

 Christian missionaries began to visit the Lushai Hills administration as early as 1891.
 A young Welsh Presbyterian missionary, William Williams, who was working in Khasi Hills happened to meet Mizo prisoners at Sylhet prison in February 1891.
 As many of the prisoners were Mizo chiefs this raised the idea to visit the newly annexed territory of the Lushai Hills.
 Williams wrote to the Liverpool office Missionary secretary Josiah Thomas requesting permission to visit the Lushais.
 In his letter Williams stipulates his desire to spread the gospel to "bring peace amongst them".
 He further wrote a letter describing the newly annexed territory, which was published in the Welsh newspaper Baner ac Amserau Cymru.
 Due to the Lushai Rising, the new territory was limited to military personnel and did not permit civilians to enter.
 Williams formed a party of Christian activists consisting of Benjamin Aitken (Free Church of Scotland), Kasinath (An Assamese preacher) and a Christian Manipuri before gaining entry.

 Williams and the party members travelled on rivers preaching the gospel before landing in Changsil, which was two days away from Aizawl.
 Aitken, who was also a journalist, published an article on the forestry and living conditions of the Lushais in the newspaper "Englishman".
 On 15 March 1891, Williams and his party met with the first Mizos, where they exchanged tobacco and yarn and handed out scripture to Mizo children.
 Williams and the party met with Robert Blair McCabe, the political officer of the North Lushai Hills, where the Lushai Rising under Chief Khalkam was narrated to them.
 After staying in Sairang, Williams went on horseback to Aizawl and crossed the path where Herbert Richard Browne had been ambushed and killed and described the remains of the massacred group.
 On 20 March 1891, Williams arrived at Fort Aizawl.
 Williams recorded more observations of Lushai life and handed out biblical iconography.
 Initial interactions about the gospel resulted in Lushais proclaiming "God is good" and that they identified God as Khuavang.
 Williams also recorded the number of non-Lushais such as Khasis, Manipuris and Nagas.
 Each of the party members spoke their respective languages for each of the groups to spread the gospel.
 Williams wrote to the Welsh Presbyterian Mission of his intention to evangelise the Lushais.
 However, Williams would die of typhoid on 21 May 1892 and was buried in Shillong.

-On closer scrutiny of Williams' activities during his visit, the date of his arrival, 15 March, is declared as the true "Missionary Day" by Mizoram Presbyterian Church in its 89th General Assembly in 2012.
+On closer scrutiny of Williams' activities during his visit, the date of his arrival, 15 March, is declared as the true "Missionary Day" by the Mizoram Presbyterian Church in its 89th General Assembly in 2012.